 When I give lectures on poster design, I sometimes show examples of horrific posters I’ve found on the internet.
 To be honest, almost all posters on the internet are horrific, so all I really have to do is choose a few.
 But I fear that someday the author of a poster I’m critiquing is going to be in the audience, probably in the front row, and probably carrying a concealed weapon.
-So I thought it was time to construct my own terrible poster, one I could also use on my website.
-The final product is below and is titled, “Pigs in space: effect of zero gravity and ad libitum feeding on weight gain in Cavia porcellus.”
-I’m especially ashamed of the bad logos, which I designed so as not to anger actual entities like NSF and SpaceX.
-I encourage teachers to print the poster and show to students a month before actual posters are due.
-The reason is that students won’t read instructions until several days before the due date, so if you show them something snarky in advance they might pay attention and take some tips to heart.
-The printable PDF is on my “Designing conference posters” page.
-Below the image on this post is a partial list of why the poster sucks.
-Believe it or not, the poster got published in the journal Nature.
-But it’s also true that there are posters at conferences that are much worse than what I’ve dreamed up … I just couldn’t bring myself to that level, even though I tried.
+So I thought it was time to construct my own terrible poster example.
+The result is, “Pigs in space: effect of zero gravity and ad libitum feeding on weight gain in Cavia porcellus.”
+I’m especially ashamed of the bad logos, which I designed so as not to anger actual entities like NSF, SpaceX, and the Corn Refiners Association.
+A partial list of why the poster is awful is below the image.

 - Background image is distracting (distracts from illustrations).

 - Text box backgrounds are dark, which makes text hard to read (and wastes ink).

 - Text box backgrounds are all different colors, for no reason (thus annoying).

 - Text boxes are different widths (distracting, hard to follow flow of poster).

 - Text boxes not separated from each other by pleasing “white” space.

 - Text justified, which causes bad inter-word spacing.
 Also makes reading harder (brain uses jaggedness of left-justified text).